ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Auth methods are implemented as classes in ``module_utils``, in a file named ``plugins/module_utils/_auth_method_<method_name>.py``.
 The leading underscore indicates that the module util is private to the collection and that it is not intended to be used outside the collection; this lets us make changes as needed without needing to release a new major version, and clearly indicates to would-be downstream users that they should not rely on these utils outside content within the collection.

-In addition, all module utils within the collection must contain a comment explaining this, like so:
+In addition, all auth method module utils within the collection must contain a comment explaining this, such as:

 .. code-block:: python